2018-usfca-biol-422-fall/kailiedelacruz-analysis-report-01-amplicons/README.md

 The grading breakdown will be as follows:

 * 25 points - The report describes an analysis of the focal microbial dataset -- the analysis should not just be a set of unrelated figures, but should be a focused inquiry into some particular question or questions you have about the data.
 It should include appropriate background to motivate the investigation, one or more hypotheses, your quantitative results (including somewhere around 4-5 tables/figures beyond what is included already in the template), and a thorough discussion where you interpret your results.
 Report text should be: between 2500 and 3000 words (not counting code), well organized, free of spelling or grammar errors, and written in proper scientific writing style.
-You should use the built-in spell check in RStudio (there's a little button with ABC and a check mark near the knit button) to catch any spelling errors.
+You should use the built-in spell check in RStudio (there's a little button with ABC and a check mark near the knit button) to catch any spelling errors, and check your word count with the [wordcountaddin for RStudio](https://github.com/benmarwick/wordcountaddin).
-* 5 points - At least 5 sources properly cited in the text of your report beyond the two examples I've already included.
+* 5 points - At least 5 sources properly cited in the text of your report **beyond** the two examples I've already included.
 You should add proper BibTeX entries to the `references.bib` file.
 You can get these BibTeX reference entries from any bibliography management software or from Google Scholar.
 Then, once you've added each of them and given them a citekey on the first line of each reference, you can use the RStudio add-in from the `citr` package to cite these within your text as you're writing.
 Then when you knit the document, the sources will be properly formatted for you, and the Sources Cited will be properly populated for you at the end of the report.
 Doing this will be/was covered in class.
 * 5 points - R code chunks are appropriately commented, individually named, and well organized.
-* 5 points - Appropriate use of git to version control the steps, including adding files and making commits frequently as you work on this assignment, and writing informative and appropriately formatted commit messages.
+* 5 points - Appropriate use of git to version control the steps, including adding files and making commits frequently as you work on this assignment, and writing informative and [appropriately formatted commit messages](https://chris.beams.io/posts/git-commit/).
 Can't have too many commits, but you can have too few!
-* 10 points - Pull Request passes automated checks for file being able to be sucessfully knitted on another machine, as well as having all code style errors fixed.
+* 10 points - Pull Request passes automated checks for file being able to be successfully knitted on another machine, as well as having all code style errors fixed.
 This is an all or nothing set of points, so please make sure your report passes these checks!
 You can submit your PR early to catch errors.
 Contact me well before the deadline if you are having trouble with this part of the assignment.

-You must submit your work as a Pull Request to the class organization ('2017-usfca-biol-395') on GitHub by 11:30 am on Wednesday, November 1st for full credit.
+You must submit all of your analysis code as a Pull Request to the class organization ('2018-usfca-biol-422-fall') on GitHub by 11:59 pm on Sunday, October 28th and then all of your writing by Sunday November 4th by 11:59 pm for full credit.
 We will also be peer reviewing the reports after they are submitted, as usual.

 Steps: